-In 2021, website design consists of more than color and typography choices for a page or two — the design phase now has more to do with critical thinking than color theory.
-And if you have a complex website with needs that extend beyond a few simple templates of a brochure site, you will need a robust collection of flexible components that allows a thoughtful design to come to life.
+In 2022, web experiences consists of more than color and typography choices for a page or two — the design phase now has more to do with critical thinking than color theory.
+And if you have a complex web experience/website with needs that extend beyond a few simple templates of a brochure site, you will need a robust collection of flexible components that allows a thoughtful design to come to life.

 Components are the building blocks of a website.
 Your standard components include the navigation, the footer, the title/hero section of a page, et al. The difference between components and flexible components is that latter can be plugged in anywhere and on any page, such as sliders, accordions, CTAs, etc., whereas regular components are part of the template and cannot be edited in the CMS while you are crafting individual pages.